TALZENNA- talazoparib capsule

 Active ingredient: talazoparib tosylate

 Inactive ingredients: silicified microcrystalline cellulose (sMCC).
-The white and ivory and white and light red opaque capsule shells contain hypromellose (HPMC), yellow iron oxide, red iron oxide and titanium dioxide.
+The capsule shells contain hypromellose (HPMC), yellow iron oxide, red iron oxide and titanium dioxide.
 The printing ink contains shellac, black iron oxide, potassium hydroxide, ammonium hydroxide, and propylene glycol.

 For more information, go to www.TALZENNA.com or call 1-800-438-1985.